Last updated FEBRUARY 16, 2022

 Washington University and The McDonnell Genome Institute’s NHGRI-funded Opportunities in Genomics Research Program (OGR) is accepting applications for its Undergraduate Scholars Summer 2021 Program with an application deadline of February 19th.
 The OGR Program focuses on providing students interested in pursuing their PhD with interdisciplinary research in genomic sciences by allowing students to choose from over 30 labs at Washington University.
 The OGR program is based on three pillars: full-time mentored research, critical training in scientific communication, and community.
 Opportunities for focused outreach activities to local high school students are also available.
 Additional information on the OGR Summer Program as well as an associated Post-baccalaureate program and an application link can be found at: https://www.genome.wustl.edu/outreach/ogr/.

 NASA DEVELOP projects focus on helping local and international communities address their environmental concerns while utilizing NASA's Earth observing fleet of satellites.
 NASA DEVELOP operates at eleven locations across the country at NASA Centers and other regional locations.
 This is a great opportunity for participants who are interested in practical applications of remote sensing and GIS, specifically in the field of Earth Science.
 Participants will work with NASA scientists, partner organizations, and science advisors to learn about the use of NASA Earth science data for use in water resources, disaster management, ecological forecasting, and other applications to address environmental community concerns.
 Responsibilities will include: literature review, data processing and analysis, and producing deliverables, such as a technical report, presentation, and video.
 Previous GIS or remote sensing knowledge, while beneficial, is not required for acceptance.
 This is a multi-disciplinary opportunity for all those interested in Earth science and we encourage those in the social sciences, general science, engineering, computer science, etc. to apply.
 Applicants must have excellent verbal and written communication skills and be able to work in a fast-paced, highly collaborative environment.
 Days of the week are flexible, but applicants should be able to commit to 20 – 29 hours per week during the term.
 The position is paid on an hourly basis that is determined by education level.
-Details about this opportunity and how to apply can be found online at https://develop.larc.nasa.gov/.
-The summer position application window will be open online from January 18th through February 26th, with the term starting June 7th and lasting through August 13th.
-Please note due to the ongoing pandemic, the DEVELOP summer 2021 term will be conducted virtually.
-As such, all accepted participants must work remotely from within the United States.
+Details about this opportunity and how to apply can be found online at https://develop.larc.nasa.gov/apply.php.
+The summer position application window will be open online from January 17th through February 25th, with the term starting June 6th and lasting through August 12th.

 Programs for which a deadline Is NOT Specified